Joy Laville: Artistry

 After Ibargüengoitia's death in a plane crash in November 1983, Laville stopped painting completely until March 1984.
 At that time she went to Mexico City to settle her husband's estate and visit the places she and Ibargüengoitia lived and spent time.
 Nothing looked the same but the experience pushed her to paint again.
-Since then, it has been an evolving diary of her grief and how her loss reshaped how she sees the world.
+After that, it became an evolving diary of her grief and how her loss reshaped how she saw the world.
 Most of these works do not show pleasure but rather pain, and often with anger and depression.
 The colors in her work became sharper and stiff.
 Cracks and wedges in walls became common as a symbol of pent up frustration.
 Her first works from this time are four gouache paintings which mark the transition of her work.
 One of these paintings shows a woman with one eye with an airplane in the background falling and breaking up.
 It also refers to the place where Laville has to identify Ibargüengoitia's body.
 These paintings were followed by a series called Landfalls and Departures which explored the inevitable loss after forming attachments based on the dreams she has after her husband's death.
 Elements such as airplanes and missing body parts still appear in her work.

 Her grief turned to acceptance of her loss to some extent and a wonder about what happens after death.
 The earliest of this kind of paintings is Man Jumping Off a Rock (1986) and Man Leaving a Boat (1986).
 Starting with these, the sea and the horizon become metaphors for death but the image is tranquil.
 She work emphasizes blues, greens and whites for similar reasons, symbols of water and of peace.
 She remains interested in the end, infinity, death, apocalypse, paradise, eternity and immortality, with the idea of trying to name the unnamable.
 Figures are often small in front of vast expanses of space.
 The horizon appears as a limit to knowledge, as an arrival but not a destination and a juncture between heaven and earth.
 In much of her work, the horizon is meant to symbolize another realm.
 Her paintings evoke tranquility, and solace but also solitude.
+She died in Cuernavaca.